andela-anwocha/BucketList-Api/README.md

     items: [
            {
                id: 1,
-               name: “I to do this before the end of this year”,
+               name: “I am to do this before the end of this year”,
                done: false
              }
            ]
-    created_by: “John”
+    created_by: “Smith”
 }
 </pre>